WPMedia/arc-themes-blocks/blocks/numbered-list-block/README.md

 # `@wpmedia/numbered-list-block`
-_Numbered List block for Fusion News Theme.
+_Numbered List block for Fusion Theme.
 Displays a numbered list where each list item will have a number, headline and an Image._

 ## Acceptance Criteria
 - Add AC relevant to the block